PatrickKyei/exception/_posts/2022-07-12-sunshine-to-sunrise.md

 One's life story is made up of all of their happy and terrible days.
 A life that tells the story of our road to where we are as well as the events of certain days we'd rather not forget.
 We all remember the happy days the most from each one of them.
 The days we didn't smile—what happened to them? the days when we struggled, experienced pain, stumbled, and were unable to stand on our feet?
 They slip our minds.
 We merely put forth effort to remember our happy days.
 We strive to put our painful days behind us.

-The things, people, and situations that we value most are always the ones that our hands choose to mess up.
+The things, people, and situations that we value most are mostly the ones that we unfortunately mess up.
 The things we don't want we don't keep close.
 So I hope you will truly forgive me for all the hurt, tears, and heartbreak I caused you.

 People are not finished goods.
 We are still work in progress.
 We wake up each day and do things that make us better than who we used to be.
 We are alive in part because of that.
 To make amends for yesterday's mistakes.
 The finished product are the ones who die.